flux-iac/tofu-controller/docs/References/terraform.md

 ### PlanSpec

-PlanSpec configures options that apply only to the plan phase.
-These never affect the apply phase, which always runs lock-protected.
+PlanSpec configures options that apply only to the plan phase, affecting how the plan runs without changing what the plan contains.
+They never carry into the apply phase, which always runs lock-protected.

 Only options expressible through the underlying terraform-exec library are supported here; arbitrary CLI arguments (and TF_CLI_ARGS* env vars) are not.